trungkhang111005/trungkhang111005.github.io/README.md

-# Kai's Projects Portfolio

-Welcome to my GitHub portfolio!
-I am a passionate Robotics/Automation enthusiast with experience in automation equipments, 3D modeling, computer vision, embedded systems, and robotics simulation.
-Below, you'll find detailed information on my primary projects.
-Feel free to explore the code and reach out with any questions or feedback.

 ## Table of Contents
 - [BCIT Junior Design Engineering Competition](#competition-1-bcit-engineering-competition-2024)
 - [Project 1: Humanoid Robot Modeled and Trained in Simulation (In Progress)](#project-1-humanoid-robot-modeled-and-trained-in-simulation-in-progress)